saulool/code-challenge/README.md

 You can run `npm run test:client` and `npm run test:server` for running unit testing with a code coverage report as output located in the root folder.

 ## What more (or better) could have been done?
-1. Have more coverage in the server side
+1. Have more coverage on the server
 2. E2E testing
 3. Integration testing
 4. A login feature